Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Conclusion

 \section{Conclusion}

 In this work, we investigated the effects of scalar NSI on both spatial and temporal measures of non-locality, with a primary focus on the CHSH and Leggett-Garg type inequalities.
 The analysis was conducted using the DUNE experimental setup.
 We assessed the influence of each scalar NSI parameter on quantum correlation measures individually.
 Our findings indicate that both vector and scalar NSI significantly enhance LGtI violations at higher energies, with the scalar parameter $\eta_{e \tau}$ emerging as the most dominant.
 While the $\eta_{e \mu}$ parameter also contributes to LGtI violations at higher energies, its effect is considerably weaker compared to $\eta_{e \tau}$, and other NSI parameters show no violations.
 The $\eta_{e e}$ parameter is the least influential for LGtI.
-At an energy around 2.5 GeV, which aligns with the peak neutrino flux at DUNE, the $\eta_{\mu \tau}$ scenario exhibits a more pronounced effect.
-Furthermore, the CHSH inequality is similarly enhanced in the $\eta_{e \tau}$ scenario, highlighting its importance.
+At an energy around 2.5 GeV, which aligns with the peak neutrino flux at DUNE, the $\eta_{\mu \tau}$ scenario exhibits a more pronounced effect. {Furthermore, the CHSH inequality is similarly enhanced in the $\eta_{e \tau}$ scenario, highlighting its importance.
+Furthermore, our analysis of the bipartite subsystems reveals that scalar NSI parameters, particularly $\eta_{e\tau}$ and $\eta_{\mu\tau}$, couple selectively to specific flavor pairs, enhancing spatial correlations in some subsystems while suppressing them in others.}